 Ingredients you may use for your Crepes:

-Ham, bacon, smoked turkey, cheese, mushrooms, peppers, fresh cream
+Ham, bacon, smoked turkey, cheese, mushrooms, peppers, fresh cream or make savoury cannelloni.

 Ice cream, nutella, chocolate, dulce de leche, whipping cream, biscuits, spoon sweets, fruit preserves, coconut, nuts, bananas, strawberries, apples, etc.